Miners lead Australia shares lower in profit-taking spree

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-SYDNEY May 4 Australian shares sank more than 1.5 percent on Wednesday with resources among the hardest hit, as fears of further declines in metals prices and a court case dragged on mining giant BHP Billiton Ltd, and in turn on the index.
+MELBOURNE/WELLINGTON May 4 Australian shares sank 1.3 percent on Wednesday with resources shares among the hardest hit on fears of further declines in metal and oil prices.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan